albertniyonsenga/alu-shell/permissions/README.md

 > `754`as by adding `5` to add the read and execution permission.
 ## Everybody - 7
 To add the execution permission to all users we used `chmod +x file_name`and boom we are ready to go :smile:.
+## James Bond - 8
+We then changed the permission of the `hello` file so that both owner and group will have no permissions at all and then other user have all permissions by using `chmod 007 hello`.

 ---
 Wanna test on yourself :smile: feel free to use use those scripts.